1sarthak7/Divine-Darshan/README.md

 Designed and developed by **Sarthak Bhopale**.

-This project is intended for educational, artistic, and portfolio use, demonstrating cinematic UI design, animation control, and experiential storytelling using core web technologies.
+This project is intended for educational artistic and portfolio use demonstrating cinematic UI design, animation control and experiential storytelling using core web technologies

 ---